Walter Trevelyan: Life and legal career

 Trevelyan was born at Netherwitton Hall in Morpeth to Raleigh Trevelyan and Elizabeth Grey.
 He was educated at Harrow School and the Edinburgh Academy, before going up to Gonville and Caius College, Cambridge.
 While studying at Cambridge, he made his debut in first-class cricket for Cambridge University against Cambridge Town Club at Parker's Piece.
 He played first-class cricket for Cambridge University until 1843, making six appearances and gaining a cricket blue.
 He appeared for a Midland Counties cricket team in 1843, playing against the Marylebone Cricket Club (MCC) at Leicester.

 He graduated from Gonville and Caius College with a law degree in 1844, with admission to the Inner Temple coming in November of that year.
 He appeared in further first-class matches for the MCC, playing twice in 1846 and once in 1851.
 Playing a total of ten first-class matches, Trevelyan scored 155 runs at an average of 9.11, with a high score of 44 not out.
 He was later admitted to the Middle Temple in April 1858 and was called to the bar later that same month.
-He served as a barrister on the Northern and North-Eastern Circuits until his death in Ictiber 1894 at Golders Green.
+He served as a barrister on the Northern and North-Eastern Circuits until his death in October 1894 at Golders Green.
 He was survived by his wife, Helena Caroline Trevelyan, who he had married in 1849, with the couple having four children.
 His great-nephew, Ralph Spencer, also played first-class cricket.